-Faculty: Professor Higgins, dean; Professors S. Chen and Rosen, associate deans.
+Faculty: Professor Maling Ebrahimpour, dean; Professors S. Chen and Rosen, associate deans.

-Entrepreneurial Management: Professors Beauvais, Comerford, Cooper, and Scholl; Associate Professors Dorado-Banacloche, Creed, Dugal, and Wheeler.
+Entrepreneurial Management: Professors Beauvais, Comerford, Cooper and Creed; Associate Professors Dorado-Banacloche, and Dugal, Assistant Professors Cowan, Djurdejvic, Forster-Holt, and Heaphy.

 Information Systems: Professor Westin; Associate Professors Lloyd and Shin.

-Supply Chain Management: Professor Mangiameli; Associate Professor Hales; Assistant Professors Y. Chen and Ozpolat.
+Supply Chain Management: Professor Hales; Associate Professors Chen and Ozpolat; Assistant Professors Karamemis, Schniederjans and Yalcin.

 For the M.B.A.: finance, general business, management, marketing, and supply chain management.

-For the Ph.D.: finance and insurance, management, operations and supply chain management, and marketing.
+For the Ph.D.: finance, management, management science, and marketing.

-In addition to the University’s Office of Information Services, business students have access to three other computer facilities: the Bruce S. Sherman trading room, the college’s general computer facility, and a computer laboratory at the Alan Shawn Feinstein College of Continuing Education (in Providence).
+In addition to the University’s Office of Information Services, business students have access to three other computer facilities: the Bruce S. Sherman trading room, the college’s general computer facility, and a computer laboratory at the Alan Shawn Feinstein College of Education and Professional Studies, School of Professional and Continuing Studies (in Providence).

 Admission requirements: Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE), a statement of purpose, application fee, a résumé, two letters of recommendation, and transcripts of all previous undergraduate or postbaccalaureate work are required.
+The GMAT/GRE application requirement will be waived for candidates who meet one of the following criteria: URI graduate (any major) with a minimum 3.60 GPA; Hold a Masters or PhD degree (any discipline); Licensed as a Certified Public Accountant; Licensed as a Certified Financial Planner; Passed Level II of the CFA Program.
 Work experience is valued.
-Applicants for whom English is not the native language are required to score 91 or above on the TOEFL (or 6.5 on the IELTS) and to meet the University minimum on each of the four sections of the TOEFL exam; see uri.edu/gsadmis/gs_apply_int.
+Applicants for whom English is not the native language are required to score 91 or above on the TOEFL (or 6.5 on the IELTS) and to meet the University minimum on each of the four sections of the TOEFL exam; see web.uri.edu/graduate-school/apply/international-applicants/.
 The GMAT or GRE score and undergraduate grade point average are not the sole criteria for admission.
 However, those with undergraduate grade point averages of less than B or those with less than 50th percentile scores on the GMAT or GRE have a low probability of admission.
 Applications from well-qualified individuals who can contribute to the cultural and ethnic diversity of the College of Business Administration and the University are welcome.
 Part-time M.B.A. applications are due June 30 for September admission, October 31 for January admission, and March 31 for summer admission.
-Full-time M.B.A. applications are due April 15 for September admission.
+Full-time M.B.A. applications are due April 15 for early admission; final deadline of June 30 for September admission.

 Program requirements: The M.B.A. program curriculum has been updated to maintain a program that is current and relevant in the workplace.

 The one-year full-time M.B.A. program is a nonthesis program consisting of a 45-credit integrated curriculum.
 Students take day classes during the fall and spring semesters.
 During the summer, they complete their program by participating in an internship or elective course work.
-Completed application packages must be received by April 15 for U.S. residents and February 15 for international applicants; applications received after that date are reviewed on a space-available basis.
+Completed application packages must be received by April 15 (early decision) with a final deadline of June 30 for U.S. residents and February 15 for international applicants; applications received after that date are reviewed on a space-available basis.

 The Ph.D. program in Business Administration is a research-based program.
 In addition to advanced course work, students work closely with faculty to conduct research on business issues of national and global importance.
 The program prepares students for faculty positions at research colleges and universities.
 The Ph.D. program is highly selective-only a small number of students are accepted each year.
 To be admitted you must demonstrate both academic merit and research capabilities.